Submission Preparation Checklist

 Original articles

 The manuscript should be prepared in Vancouver style using BMC Journal format.
-The article should have 2500 words excluding references arranging in this order: (1) title page; (2) abstract and key words; (3) text using IMRAD style, (4) acknowledgment, (5) references; (6) tables; (7) figures.
-Numbering all pages in sequence beginning title page as 1, abstract as 2 and so on.
-The manuscript should be in double spacing throughout and using tab rather than space bar in indentation in both text and tables.
+The article should have about 2500-3000 word-counts, excluding references, arranged in this order: (1) title page; (2) abstract with maximum 350 word-counts and keywords; (3) text using IMRAD style, (4) acknowledgment, (5) references.
+Tables (4 tables at the maximum) and Figures (3 figures at the maximum) should be placed next to the relevant texts.
+Numbering all pages in sequence, beginning with the title page as 1, the abstract as 2, and so on.
+The manuscript should be double-spaced throughout and use a tab rather than a space bar in indentation in both text and tables.

 Mini review (up to 4000 words)

 Review articles should focus on the critical aspects of a subject, linking what is known to what areas remain controversial.
 Review articles describe current topics of importance and provide a systematic, balanced account of prior research.
 Authors should describe the search employed.
 Review articles do not include the author’s personal experiences.
 They should be systematic reviews of the literature and not opinion pieces.
 Review articles must follow the PRISMA guidelines (available from http://www.equator-network.org/).
-Reviews should have a maximum up to 4000 words with an unstructured abstract of no more than 300 words and a maximum of 70 references.
+Reviews should have a maximum of 4000 word-counts, an unstructured abstract of no more than 300 words, and a maximum of 70 references.
 The use of figures and tables to summarize critical points is encouraged.

-Since one of the Journal objectives is to initiate the culture of academic publication among master students and PhD student graduating from the School of Public Health.
-The thesis abstract should be followed the IMRAD structure and not be exceeded 500 words.
-It is intended way to keep up with research that students are doing and it gives them a head start with a publication early on in their research career.
+One of the Journal's objectives is to initiate a culture of academic publication among master's students and PhD students graduating from the School of Public Health.
+The thesis abstract should follow the IMRAD structure and not exceed 500 word-counts.
+It is an intended way to keep up with the research that students are doing, and it gives them a head start with a publication early on in their research career.

 The Title Page